+California residents can legally cultivate, possess and use marijuana for recreational purposes in 28.5 grams of marijuana flower and up to eight grams of marijuana concentrate.
 Proposition 64 allows individuals who are 21 years of age or older to grow up to six plants per home, contingent on the plants being contained in a locked area and not visible to the public.
-Additionally, according to CalNORML (updated as of March 24th, 2017), those with a doctor’s recommendation may grow more as long as it is legal in the patient’s jurisdiction.

 Can I operate a vehicle while under the influence of marijuana in California?

-Varying rules apply in different situations with regard to driving under the influence of marijuana in California.
-As of January 2017, it is still illegal to drive under the influence, but you can transport marijuana in a vehicle as long as the container is sealed and has not been open or used while driving.
-Similar to ‘open container’ rules in regards to alcohol, you can still be penalized by fine for driving with marijuana that isn’t properly sealed.
+No, you can’t drive under the influence of marijuana.
+You can transport marijuana in a vehicle as long as the container is sealed and has not been open or used while driving.
+Similar to ‘open container’ rules in regards to alcohol, you can be penalized for driving with marijuana that isn’t properly sealed.